-The worst part is, your reactions are your reactions, fooled or not, and we have to own up and take responsibility for our own actions as that’s something narcissists are incapable of and one of the many things that separate us from them.
-Who started what is irrelevant, if you are with someone who brings out the worst in you (even the most caring people have a breaking point.), a narcissist will argue with anyone and everyone, if you’re behaving out of character around certain people, if they bring out a side you don’t like about yourself, it’s time to break free.
+The worst part is, your reactions are your reactions, fooled or not, and we have to own up and take responsibility for our actions as that’s something narcissists are incapable of and one of the many things that separate us from them.
+Who started what is irrelevant.
+If you are with someone who brings out the worst in you (even the most caring people have a breaking point.), a narcissist will argue with anyone and everyone if you’re behaving out of character around certain people, if they bring out a side you don’t like about yourself, it’s time to break free.

 Blame shifting is when the narcissist has done something wrong.
-Then they dump all the blame onto the target to avoid any feelings of remorse or shame, also to escape accountability.
+Then they dump all the responsibility onto the target to avoid any feelings of remorse or shame and also to escape accountability.
 They will play the victim, downplaying or avoiding what they did and making what you did to be far worse.
-They bring up your tone of voice, or how you spoke down to them, as they know you have a caring, emphatic side, they will guilt trip or pity play, there could be the accusations, covert ” If you hadn’t I wouldn’t.”
+They bring up your tone of voice or how you spoke down to them, as they know you have a caring, emphatic side.
+They will guilt trip or pity play.
+There could be the accusations, covert ” If you hadn’t, I wouldn’t.”
 To the overt ” You hit me, you abused me.
 I did nothing wrong.”
-After provoking a reaction from you, where you’d like to communicate with them, some will go into the silent treatment, either the one where they stick around ( the present silent treatment.) or where they disappear, they want you to beg and plead for forgiveness, Silent Treatment is psychological torture, and causes great pain to the brain, you’re left looking to yourself as to what you did wrong, how you can make it up to them, and when you do, they’ll bring back the intermittent niceness as a reinforcement to your mind, that you were wrong.
+After provoking a reaction from you, where you’d like to communicate with them, some will go into the silent treatment, either the one where they stick around ( the present silent treatment.) or where they disappear.
+They want you to beg and plead for forgiveness.
+Silent Treatment is psychological torture and causes great pain to the brain.
+You’re left looking to yourself as to what you did wrong and how you can make it up to them, and when you do, they’ll bring back the intermittent niceness as a reinforcement to your mind that you were wrong.
 They were right, leaving them to believe their realities and you questioning yours.

 What can you do?
 If you can no contact, get out safely and go no contact.
 If you are still with them, or for whatever reason can not go any contact, have children with them?
 Is a boss?
-(If you can change job, do.) or would mean cutting other family members out, respond do not react.
-The best method is the three R’s, Retreat, Rethink, respond, and only respond if you really need to, keep response to the point, say it once and do not let them take you off-topic, avoid being alone around them, avoid spending too much time around them.
-Stop the blame game, and it’s the past it’s irrelevant now, blaming keeps it in the present, you need to focus on the here and now and create new visions and dreams for you, holding onto anger and resentment, guilt, pain, regret, will only harm your future, let it all go, for no one else other than you.
-Learning all about the disorder, who they are, why they do what they do, gives you a better understanding of healing and how to handle ones in your life on the low end of the spectrum, also how to avoid them in the future, you also need to focus on building your life back up, to who you want to be, and how you want to live.
+(If you can change jobs, do.) or would mean cutting other family members out, respond, do not react.
+The best method is the three R’s, Retreat, Rethink, respond, and only respond if you really need to.
+Keep your response to the point, say it once and do not let them take you off-topic.
+Avoid being alone around them.
+Avoid spending too much time around them.
+Stop the blame game, and it’s the past.
+It’s irrelevant now.
+Blaming keeps it in the present.
+You need to focus on the here and now and create new visions and dreams for you.
+Holding onto anger and resentment, guilt, pain, and regret will only harm your future.
+Let it all go for no one else other than you.
+Learning all about the disorder, who they are, and why they do what they do, gives you a better understanding of healing and how to handle ones in your life on the low end of the spectrum, also how to avoid them in the future, you also need to focus on building your life back up, to who you want to be, and how you want to live.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.